william-masdon-oracle/ai-gpu-solutions/tritonllm_inference/standalone/standalone.md

 ## Introduction

-This lab will take you through the steps needed to provision the infrastructure using Resource manager and using OCI OKE.
+This lab will take you through the steps needed to provision the infrastructure using Resource manager and using an A10 shape..

 Estimated Time: 30 minutes